Lithrun/Erios-Documentation/_docs/api/class/Label.md

 </div>

 ### SetNotifyTransform(boolean)
-> If is , this node will receive when its global transform changes.
+> If , the node will receive whenever global transform changes.Note: Many canvas items such as or automatically enable this in order to function correctly.
 <div class ="highlighter-rouge">
 <div class ="highlight">
 <pre class ="highlight">